What Is Tech Neck?

 Step 5: Slowly lift your head and repeat this exercise on your left side.

-Additionally, try this example of a neck strengthening exercise
+Try this example of a neck strengthening exercise:

 Step 1.
 Sit with your shoulders back and your head in an upright position.

 Step 2: Place 2 fingers on your chin.

 Step 3: Tuck your chin and gently pull your head back.
 Use your fingers to keep your chin tucked.

 Step 4: Hold for a few seconds.
 Relax.

 Step 5: Repeat 2 to 3 sets, 10 times each.

 As part of our complete musculoskeletal health programs, Goodpath provides neck-specific stretching and strengthening exercises.

 Break periods are very beneficial in preventing and lessening neck and other musculoskeletal pain.
 They give you a chance to rest tired muscles in your neck, upper back, and those supporting your shoulder blades.
 This change in activity also allows time for you to stretch and change positions.
 All of these changes help to lessen the effects of maintaining a forward head posture.